If you are craving smooth skin with an even skin tone, you are probably also wondering how to get rid of dark spots.

 Now that you know how to get rid of dark spots on skin, it is best to know how to prevent them from appearing again.

-- Always wear sunscreen with SPF 40 or above before stepping out in the sun.
+- Always wear sunscreen with SPF 40 or above before stepping out in the sun to avoid sun spots.
 Reapply every four hours in case of continued sun exposure.

-- Wear sunglasses or a wide-brimmed hat to protect your face from the harmful sun rays.
+- Wear sunglasses or a wide-brimmed hat for sun protection when outdoors.

-- Treat inflammatory skin conditions like acne, eczema, or psoriasis immediately to prevent the development of dark spots on the skin.
+- Treat inflammatory skin conditions like acne, eczema, or psoriasis immediately using topical creams and medications to prevent the development of dark spots on the skin.

 - Avoid going out between 10 AM and 4 PM, when the sun rays are the most intense.